handresen/mariagdkdoc/pages/coregdk/styling/core_styling_track.md

 ## Styling and client trackstores

 The top-level item of the style definition is the “styleset”.
 A styleset contains a collection of style categories covering different aspects of track visualisation.
-See [categories](maria_gdk/programming/functionality/styling/track/stylingdetails/) for details.
+See [categories](core_styling_track_details.html) for details.

 The style set and categories are represented by interfaces as follows:

-{{Maria_2102_Track_Styling_html_m573ba0f5.png?427x73|IStyleSet}} \\
+{% include image.html file="./core/maria_2102_track_styling_html_m573ba0f5.png" %}

 Stylesets are used by a client side track store within the MARIA 2012 track core to perform track styling.
 The track stores are accessible through *ITrackLayerViewModel.ClientTrackStores*.

-\\ \\ {{Maria_2102_Track_Styling_html_m557004a4.png?612x175|IClientTrackStoreManager}} \\
+{% include image.html file="./core/maria_2102_track_styling_html_m557004a4.png" %}

-The styleset can be set either directly through //IClientTrackStoreManager.TrackStores[id].Styleset// or by calling *ITrackLayerViewModel.SetTracksStyle(id, xmlRep)*.
+The styleset can be set either directly through *IClientTrackStoreManager.TrackStores[id].Styleset* or by calling *ITrackLayerViewModel.SetTracksStyle(id, xmlRep)*.
 The NGTester application uses the last method to set track styling.

 Note that the tracks contained in theclient trackstores are continuously updated by the Maria 2012 track core.
 This is done by fetching tracks from a track service and applying the service data packages to the client track store.